Easy & Fresh Veggie Wraps

 • Vinegar- Balsamic vinegar or another type adds a delicious tangy flavor.

-How to make a veggie wrap
+How to make veggie wraps

 veggies in tortilla topped with hummus on cutting board